 But maybe you’re using software where you can’t just embed an

 <iframe>.
 Or you need a preview image for your social media post.
-With our “Image Publishing” feature for users on a Custom or Enterprise plan, you can configure Datawrapper to automatically generate images of your visualizations whenever you hit publish.
+With our “Image Publishing” feature, you can configure Datawrapper to automatically generate images of your visualizations whenever you hit publish.

 How to set up Image Publishing

 To set up Image Publishing, go to your account settings in Datawrapper and select your team.
 This will bring you to your team settings.
 Now click on “Images”.
 Here you can configure which files will be created automatically whenever your team publishes a visualization.

 Datawrapper will always create three default PNG images: plain_s.png, plain.png and full.png.
 But the real power comes from defining your own custom formats, which you can do by clicking on “Add static fallback format”.
 Add a filename, choose a size and a file type (PNG, SVG, or PDF):

 You can then customize your output format as you're used to from the Publish step when creating a visualization.

 If your image shouldn’t include the footer and header of your visualization, select “Just Visualization”.
 Then click save – and that’s it!
 Publishing a chart, map, or table will now create the additional images you defined.